nordinr/git-init-basic/README.md

    ```bash
    ssh-keygen -t rsa -C "Your Workstation/PC Name"
    ```
-Copy and Paste the pubkey to your SSH-Key records in github account.
+Copy and Paste the pubkey to your SSH-Key records in github account [here](https://github.com/settings/keys)

    _MacOs :_
    ```bash